10 Things You Should Never Do in Spiritism

 Can a spirit pretend to be someone else?

 Yes.
 One of Kardec’s warnings is that spirits may assume respected or familiar names in order to mislead the inexperienced.
+This is why discernment and the examination of the message itself are essential.

 What is the safest approach for beginners?